Attachments (PDF, Word, Excel, PowerPoint, Zip, others)

 What’s wrong with PDF files?

-4. Hard for some visitors to access: If not created correctly, the text inside a PDF cannot be searched or indexed by a search engine or is not accessible to persons with disabilities.
+- Hard for some visitors to access: If not created correctly, the text inside a PDF cannot be searched or indexed by a search engine or is not accessible to persons with disabilities.
+Or the text will not flow in the correct order for screen reader users.

-5. Hard to maintain: They’re more likely to contain info that is out of date because the authoring process requires the original document and authoring tool.
+- Hard to maintain: They’re more likely to contain info that is out of date because the authoring process requires the original document and authoring tool.
 Does more than one person have access to the original?
-It’s faster and easier to fix a typo or broken link on a web page than with a PDF.
+It’s faster and easier to fix a typo or broken link on a web page than with a PDF on a web page.

-8. They can live forever: Visitors might keep and refer to it for years or decades, which might not be what you intend.
-If you plan to update it later, include in the document footer something like one of the following sentences:
+- They can live forever: Visitors might keep and refer to it for years or decades, which might not be what you intend.
+If you plan to update it later, include something like one of the following sentences:

 Instead of attaching a journal article as a PDF file